nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

 ##

-15. A command behaves recursively when it can descent a directory hierarchy, and execute over all the files, sub-directories and files thereof.
+15. A command behaves recursively when it can descent a directory hierarchy and execute over all the files, sub-directories and files thereof.

-    Examples of commands which support recursive operation:
+    Examples of commands which support recursive operation are:

     -   `cp -R` : recursively copies a directory hierarchy.